Zainap16/Microsoft-Azure/README.md

  OpEx is spending money on services or products over time.
 Renting a convention center, leasing a company vehicle, or signing up for cloud services are all examples of OpEx.

 * Cloud computing falls under OpEx

+# Scalability
+ Scalability refers to the ability to adjust resources to meet demand.

+# Vertical scaling
+you could vertically scale up to add more CPUs or RAM to the virtual machine

+# Horizontal scaling
+ if you suddenly experienced a steep jump in demand, your deployed resources could be scaled out (either automatically or manually).